2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/razor-customizesearch.md

 In general everything will work automatically.
 This is what happens:

 1. 2sxc will retrieve the data added to this module
-2. 2sxc will call the [CustomizeData()][CustomizeData] event if the template has such an event.
+2. 2sxc will call the [CustomizeData()](xref:HowTo.DynamicCode.CustomizeData) event if the template has such an event.
 In this event, your code can add more data to the module as needed.
     1. Note that during the search index, no Request-variables exist.
     1. So your method will cause an error if it does something like var x = Request["Category"].
     1. In case of an error, the index will still continue to work, but your changes to the data will fail